 Colorado State Reportable Tick-Borne Diseases

-Tick-Borne Diseases required to be reported by Physician or Laboratory by Colorado Department of Public Health and Environment as of June 14, 2019 include:
+Tick-Borne Diseases required to be reported by Physician or Laboratory, Colorado Department of Public Health and Environment as of June 14, 2019 include: